pik-software/django-documents-tools/README.md

         return self.title
 ```

-## Using custom serializers classes
+## Using custom serializer classes in project

 1. Define your custom serializer (must be subclass of corresponding base serializer).